Susanna Loeb

-Susanna Loeb is an American education economist and director of the Annenberg Institute at Brown University.
-She was previously the Barnett Family Professor of Education at the Stanford Graduate School of Education, where she also served as founding director of the Center for Education Policy Analysis (CEPA).
+Susanna Loeb is an American education economist, a professor and faculty director of the SCALE Initiative at the Stanford Graduate School of Education.
+She is also the Founder and Executive Director of the National Student Support Accelerator, which aims to expand access to high-impact tutoring to address inequities in educational opportunities.
+Prior to returning to Stanford in 2023, she led the Annenberg Institute at Brown University.
+Before moving to Brown University, she was the Barnett Family Professor of Education at the Stanford Graduate School of Education, where she also served as founding director of the Center for Education Policy Analysis (CEPA).
 Moreover, she directs Policy Analysis for California Education (PACE).
 Her research interests include the economics of education and the relationship between schools and educational policies, in particular school finance and teacher labor markets.

 In 2020, Loeb was elected to the American Academy of Arts and Sciences.

 Biography

 Susanna Loeb earned a B.S. in civil engineering and a B.A. in political science from Stanford University in 1988, followed by an M.P.P. in public policy and a Ph.D. in economics from the University of Michigan in 1994 and 1998.
 Since, 2005, Loeb has been the director of Policy Analysis for California Education (PACE), a non-partisan research center dedicated to research on California's education system.
 From 2006 to 2009, Loeb directed the Institute for Research on Education Policy and Practice (IREPP), which subsequently became the Center for Education Policy Analysis and as director of which she also served until 2015.
 Moreover, since 2009, she has been a senior fellow at the Stanford Institute for Economic Policy Research.
 Additionally, Loeb maintains affiliations with the National Bureau of Economic Research (NBER) and the National Board for Education Sciences.
 Finally, she currently performs editorial duties for the Economics of Education Review, Educational Evaluation and Policy Analysis, and Education Finance and Policy.
 On July 1, 2018, she became the director of the Annenberg Institute at Brown University.

 In 2007, Loeb's research on teacher education was awarded the Distinguished Research in Teacher Education Award by the Association of Teacher Educators.